bowo-prasetyo/forkbuild/docs/Architecture.md

 ForkTree (ui/components/ForkTree.js) is a recursive component that renders a Publication's descendant lineage from parentDocumentId links.
 Consumed by Author View; could be reused anywhere a fork graph is needed.

+WorldView (ui/views/WorldView.js), updated 0.1.27, is now spatially aware.
+It displays the loaded world's layout coordinates and a "Nearby Worlds" panel populated via WorldLayoutProvider.findVisibleDocuments().
+Clicking a nearby world navigates to it.
+The renderer itself remains ignorant of why worlds are where they are — it simply renders whatever WorldViewSession asks it to.

 storage/